oddrazubuike/trust/README.md

 🧾 _**Double Constrained Quadratic Funding**_ calculates matching funds with both a fixed subsidy pool and minimum viable funding goals.

 🎨 _**Smart-Art**_ is an ERC721 NFT that shares financial upside with collaborators and contributors using a royalty allocation table

-## 🚀 Continuation since the in-person BUIDLathon
-1) Switched funding token from ETH to DAI
-2) Added creator video streaming option to Calls For Funds
-3) Added configurable maximum match amount to quadratic funding mechanism
-4) Deployed to Polygon to run an invite-only, real-money round 🙌🙌🙌🙌

 ### Technologies used
 - **Ethereum** =)